phalcon/documentation/docs/api/phalcon_http.md

 public function getMethod(): string;
 ```

-Gets HTTP method which request has been made
+Return the HTTP method which request has been made

 If the X-HTTP-Method-Override header is set, and if the method is a POST,
 then it is used to determine the "real" intended HTTP method.